Policy Evaluation during a Pandemic: Conclusion

 \section{Conclusion}

-In this paper, we have considered several different policy evaluation strategies during a pandemic.
-For identifying the direct effects of policies on the number of Covid-19 cases, our results suggest that strategies based on unconfoundedness type assumptions are likely to perform better than difference in differences type strategies due to the highly nonlinear nature of the spread of Covid-19.
+In this paper, we have considered several different policy evaluation strategies and how compatible they are with a leading epidemic model.
+For identifying the direct effects of policies on the number of Covid-19 cases, our results suggest that strategies based on unconfoundedness type assumptions are likely to perform better than difference-in-differences type strategies due to the highly nonlinear nature of the spread of Covid-19.

 Our second main set of results were about evaluating the effects of policies on other economic outcomes when (i) the policy can affect the number of Covid-19 cases and (ii) the number of Covid-19 cases can have a direct effect on the economic outcome of interest.
-For this case, we also showed that two of the most common ways to evaluate these policies (difference in differences directly or including the number of cases as a covariate in a DID setup) do not generally deliver an average effect of the policy.
+For this case, we also showed that two of the most common ways to evaluate these policies (difference-in-differences directly or including the number of cases as a covariate in a DID setup) do not generally deliver an average effect of the policy.
 We proposed an alternative estimator that is valid in this case.

 We applied our approach to study the effects of shelter-in-place orders on Covid-19 cases and travel early in the pandemic.
 We showed that our theoretical arguments were indeed relevant in this context and led to notably different estimates (particularly for the number of Covid-19 cases) relative to the most common approaches used in applications.